Training

 University

-You'll find it useful to have a foundation degree, higher national diploma or degree in a related subject like:sports development or management; sports coaching; sports science; leisure studies
+You could do a foundation degree, higher national diploma or degree in a subject like:sports development or management; sports coaching; sports science; leisure studies

 It's important to get work experience in community sport during your studies as most employers expect this.
 Talk to your university careers service for help and advice on finding internship, year placement and volunteering opportunities.